alba-lang/lang-spec/sphinx/source/backend/js/general.rst

 ``0xdc00 - 0xdfff``.
 In that case both represent the unicode code point ``(c₁ - 0xd800) * 0x400 + (c₂ - 0xdc00) + 0x10000``.

-All elements which are not part of a surrogat pair are interpreted as the corresponding unicode code point.
+All elements which are not part of a surrogate pair are interpreted as the corresponding unicode code point.